PSY101 - General Psychology (3 cr.)

 This course is designed to provide opportunity to apply skills learned in coursework that semester.
 Students work individually and in teams in local schools and the university Psychoeducational Clinic in a variety of capacities, including psycheducational assessments and interventions, school-based program implementation and evaluation, and counseling.
-Can be repeated twice for a total of six credits.
+Can be repeated twice (three times total) for a total of six credits.
 (Spring, Fall).
 Prerequisite: graduate majors only.

 PSY599 - Independent Study (1 to 9 cr.)

 The Independent Study is designed to allow students to conduct research or to investigate a line of study that is unavailable through regular course selection.
 Under the direct supervision of a faculty member, the student will conduct the research in a format preapproved by the faculty sponsor, faculty advisor, Department Chair, and Dean.
 The study may involve a range of approaches from a literature review to an application of theory.
 (Spring, Fall).
 Prerequisites: minimum of 4 graduate hours in psychology.

 Enter a course number or three-letter course subject to search the College Catalog: